zhou13/neurvps/README.md

 cd ..
 ```

-If `gdrive-download.sh` does not work for you, you can download the pre-processed datasets
+If `gdown` does not work for you, you can download the pre-processed datasets
 manually from our [Google
 Drive](https://drive.google.com/drive/folders/1xBcHj584zGxhMboZNJHWlAe_XIbHfC34) and proceed
 accordingly.

 ### Training
 Execute the following commands to train the neural networks from scratch on 2 GPUs (GPU 0 and GPU 1, specified by `-d 0,1`) with the default parameters: